elyyhwh/solium-infernum-2009-mod/README.md

+-- This is not intended to be a part of the bug fix and UI improvement update --

 == INSTALLATION AND USE ==

 1. Make backs up of the following files from the folder where your Solium Infernum is installed: